rll307/Levantamento_Rea/README.md

 This paper aims at contributing for a State of the Art regarding the Brazilian scientific research on Open Educational Resources (OER) in the context of language teaching, in the area of Applied Linguistics (LA).
 The OERs are the result of an initiative inspired by the Free Software movement and enable teachers to reuse, review, readapt, redistribute and retain resources according to specific licensing.
 The survey, from 2013 to 2020, was carried out through the CAPES Digital Library of Theses and Dissertations and the CAPES Journal Database, considering journals with a B3 rating or higher.
 The results identify a rather modest scientific production, in which studies in the south region are predominant, followed by the Northeast, Southeast and Midwest regions of Brazil.
 Most of the research initiatives discuss the analysis of OER repositories, language learning and social media.
 It was possible to identify a relationship between the research projects of the university’s graduate programs and the most common themes.

+Please, click on the link above for downloading the data.